rogerjdeangelis/utl-remove-the-last-obsevation-if-status-ne-save-modify/README.md

       end;

       modify have point=ob1;
-      if status ne 'A' then remove;
+      if status ne 'save' then remove;

       stop;